 With the largest population in Europe and a diversified economy, Germany is a leading hub in Europe for startups and tech companies.
 The technologically-savvy and solvable German people provides a great base to support startups in their national and international expansion.

 Involved in a number of industries and businesses, many of these startups are operating through software or cloud-based platform.
 Though the majority of these startups operate through technology, many of these companies are also involved in the financial sector, one of the most interesting sectors for disruption and accelerated growth.
 However, from e-commerce to industrial applications, from transportation to artificial intelligence, many German startups are also engaged in the application of technology to new verticals, and the disruption of a wide array of industries.

 Though they may not be as famous as well-established German digital corporations, such as Rocket Internet or Zalando, many of these companies are already well-known in Germany and abroad, reaching a large population with their products and services.
 Others are not as famous in the general public, as these startups focus on certain business niches and take charge of problems faced by specific professions.
 Besides, startups often compete against each other, especially in the hyper-competitive field of financial services and FinTech.
-Nevertheless, a few of the leading German startups have already reached the status of “unicorn”, a valuation of more than a billion dollars.
+Nevertheless, a few of the leading German startups have already beaten these odds and reached the status of “Unicorn”, that is to say, a valuation of more than a billion dollars.